cvs-health/testaro/README.md

 The `batch` option is optional.
 If there is no batch, it is omitted.

+### Environment variables

-The `waveKey` option is required only if a `wave` test is included in the script.
-In this case, replace `XYZ123` with your WAVE API key.
+If a `wave` test is included in the script, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.

+Before executing a Testaro script, you can also set the environment variables `DEBUG` and/or `WAITS`.
+The effects of these variables are described in the `index.js` file.

 ## Contribution